Palazzo Vecchio vs. Pitti Palace: Which Medici Residence Should You Visit?

 Which has the better view?
 For city views and “The Duomo Shot,” the Arnolfo Tower at Palazzo Vecchio wins.
 For a view of the rolling Tuscan hills and the Arno valley, the high points of the Boboli Gardens are better.

-The Verdict: If you want to understand how Florence was ruled, go to Palazzo Vecchio.
+The Verdict: If you want to understand how Florence was ruled, go to .
 If you want to see how the rulers lived, go to the Pitti Palace.
+We hope you enjoy your visit and find the right palace for your interests.

 Ready to start with the “Old Palace”?
 Visit our Tickets page to secure your morning entry and beat the heat.
 Would you like me to find a “Medici Walking Route” that connects these two landmarks with the best gelato stops along the way?